acharyarajiv/redis/msvs/RedisWAInst/README.md

 * DeploymentName - default DomainName + 'deploy'
 * Region - default 'West US'
 * DeploymentOption - default 'Production'
-* PublishSettingsFilePath - default is any file in –Config folder with publishsettings extension.
+* PublishSettingsFilePath - default is any file in ï¿½Config folder with publishsettings extension.

 Configuring the deployment
 --------------------------